LleilaA13/MulticoreSystemsC/README.md

-This is my repo in whicch I learn C for my Multicore project
+C Programming for Multicore Systems 🌐💻
+Welcome to the C Programming for Multicore Systems repository!
+This repository contains my coursework, projects, and experiments as I dive into parallel computing using C for multicore systems.